-Basilian Fathers Celebrate the Priestly Ordination of Deacon Eduardo Rivera, CSB
+Basilian Fathers Celebrate the Priestly Ordination of Father Eduardo Rivera, CSB

-On May 23, 2020, the Congregation of St. Basil, also known as the Basilian Fathers, will celebrate the ordination of Deacon Eduardo Rivera, CSB.
-Bishop George Sheltz, Auxiliary Bishop of the Archdiocese of Galveston-Houston, will preside at the Mass of Ordination, held at St. Anne Church in Houston, Texas at 10 a.m.
+On May 23, 2020, the Congregation of St. Basil, also known as the Basilian Fathers, celebrated the ordination of Father Eduardo Rivera, CSB.
+Bishop George Sheltz, Auxiliary Bishop of the Archdiocese of Galveston-Houston, presided at the Mass of Ordination, held at St. Anne Church in Houston, Texas at 10 a.m.
 CST.
-Due to social distancing measures, you’re invited to watch the Mass of Ordination online, click here to watch the livestream.

 “Each ordination is a cause for our community to come together in celebration and even though we can’t be together physically due to restrictions surrounding COVID-19, we are nonetheless overjoyed to support Eduardo as he embarks on his priestly ministry,” said Very Reverend Kevin Storey, CSB, Superior General of the Congregation.

 As a newly ordained priest, Rivera will serve in campus ministry at St. John Fisher College in Rochester, New York.

 “Students have a lot going on when they’re in college; they’re making new friends and managing their coursework while trying to figure out their next step.
 It wasn’t so long ago that I was at that transition point in my life and trying to discern what God was calling me to do.
 I will be able to relate my experience to what they’re going through,” said Rivera.